10 Reasons You May Not Want to Work at PD

 True words from real folks

-This article reflects what our teammates shared in the 2022 Company Culture Review, in which we asked everyone to articulate why some people wouldn’t love working at PD.
-You will find the team’s quotes sprinkled throughout this article.
+This article reflects what our teammates shared in the 2022 Company Culture Review, in which we asked our teammates to articulate why some people wouldn’t love working at PD.
+You will find our team’s quotes sprinkled throughout the article.
 Some quotes were trimmed for length and/or edited for clarity.

 10 reasons